top of page

 • Inspection Report: The inspector will provide a detailed report of their findings.
 Use this report to assess the extent of any past flood damage and to negotiate repairs or price adjustments with the seller.

-The Comprehensive Loss Underwriting Exchange (CLUE) report provides a history of insurance claims on a property.
+A Flood Loss History Report provides a history of insurance claims on a property.
 This report includes information about claims made for flood damage in the past seven years.

-• Obtaining a CLUE Report: Only the property owner can request a CLUE report, so you’ll need the seller’s involvement to obtain it.
+• Obtaining a Flood Loss History Report: Only the property owner can request a report from FEMA, so you’ll need the seller’s involvement to obtain it.
 Ask the seller to provide the report as part of the disclosure process.
+They can inquire about one via email: fema-fmix@fema.dhs.gov or by telephone, toll-free, at (877) 336-2627 or by chat.

-• Understanding the Report: The CLUE report lists NFIP insurance claims filed for the property, including the date of the claim, the type of loss, and the amount paid.
+• Understanding the Report: The flood loss history report lists NFIP insurance claims filed for the property, including the date of the claim, the type of loss, and the amount paid.
 Look for claims related to water damage or flooding.

 • Assessing the Risk: A history of multiple flood claims may indicate ongoing flood risk or insufficient repairs.
 Use this information to evaluate whether the property is a sound investment.
 If you deem it is, then obtaining flood insurance would be a vital next step to protecting your investment.